nixworks/public/news/2007/02/25/index.md

 ##### Iran's Nuclear Program
 ### [ Iran's Nuclear Program: Ministers from Egypt, Indonesia, Jordan, Malaysia, Saudi Arabia, Turkey and Pakistan, as well as Turkey's Ekmeleddin Ihsanoglu, the secretary general of the Organisation of the Islamic Conference, a 57-member bloc of Islamic states, held a meeting Islamabad, Pakistan to discuss resolution of the Palestinian problem and the stand-off over Iran's nuclear program. ](/news/2007/02/25/iran-s-nuclear-program-ministers-from-egypt-indonesia-jordan-malaysia-saudi-arabia-turkey-and-pakistan-as-well-as-turkey-s-ekmeleddi.md)
-_Context: Ekmeleddin Ihsanoglu, Iran's Nuclear Program, Pakistan, Islamabad, Organisation of Islamic Cooperation_
+_Context: Pakistan, Islamabad, Organisation of Islamic Cooperation, Iran's Nuclear Program, Ekmeleddin Ihsanoglu_

 ##### 79th Academy Awards
 ### [ 79th Academy Awards: "The Departed" wins four Academy Awards including Best Picture and Best Director for Martin Scorsese.
 Helen Mirren wins the Academy Award for Best Actress for her role as Elizabeth II of the United Kingdom in "The Queen".
 Forest Whitaker won the Academy Award for Best Actor for playing Idi Amin in "The Last King of Scotland".
 Alan Arkin won the Academy Award for Best Supporting Actor for his role in "Little Miss Sunshine" with Jennifer Hudson winning the Academy Award for Best Supporting Actress for her role in "Dreamgirls". ](/news/2007/02/25/79th-academy-awards-the-departed-wins-four-academy-awards-including-best-picture-and-best-director-for-martin-scorsese-helen-mirren-win.md)
-_Context: Martin Scorsese, Little Miss Sunshine, Idi Amin, Queen Elizabeth, The Queen, The Departed, Academy Award, The Last King of Scotland, Jennifer Hudson, Dreamgirls, Academy Award for Best Actor, Academy Award, 79th Academy Awards, Academy Award for Best Picture, Academy Award for Best Director, Academy Award for Best Supporting Actor, Academy Award for Best Supporting Actress, Forest Whitaker, Alan Arkin, Dame Helen Mirren_
+_Context: Academy Award for Best Picture, Martin Scorsese, Forest Whitaker, 79th Academy Awards, Alan Arkin, Queen Elizabeth, Dame Helen Mirren, The Queen, The Departed, Idi Amin, Academy Award for Best Actor, Academy Award for Best Supporting Actor, Academy Award, Jennifer Hudson, Academy Award for Best Director, Dreamgirls, Academy Award, Academy Award for Best Supporting Actress, The Last King of Scotland, Little Miss Sunshine_

 ##### Pirates
 ### [ Pirates hijack the MV "Rozen" as it departed Somalia after delivering United Nations food aid. ](/news/2007/02/25/pirates-hijack-the-mv-rozen-as-it-departed-somalia-after-delivering-united-nations-food-aid.md)